 As illustrated in Figure 2.4 each time the baby suckles at the breast he stimulates the release of prolactin (milk production hormone) from the anterior pituitary and oxytocin (milk ejection hormone) from the posterior pituitary.
-It is the oxytocin that stimulates the myoepithelial cells to contract around the alveoli, sending the milk down through the ducts.
+It is the oxytocin that stimulates the myoepithelial cells to contract around the alveoli, making the milk flow, sending the milk down through the ducts.
 The milk ejection reflex, or let-down reflex, may be noticeable to the mother as a physical sensation such as "pins and needles" or a flush of heat.
 Some women do not describe feeling anything, but they may see the milk dripping from the nipples.
-When the let-down reflex occurs, the baby changes the way he moves his mouth, going into a pattern of wide excursions of his jaw and peristaltic or undulating movements of his tongue musculature.
+When milk starts to flow the baby changes the way he moves his mouth, going into a pattern of wide excursions of his jaw and downward motion of the posterior tongue resulting in a lowering of pressure in the infant's oral cavity and increase in milk flow.
 The flow of milk causes the baby to swallow in a slower rhythmic, audible manner that sounds like a quiet "cuh".
-Swallowing is the best indication the milk is being effectively removed by the baby.
+Swallowing is a good indication the milk is being effectively removed by the baby.

-The baby may stimulate several let-down reflexes on each breast during the feeding.
-Each time the milk lets down it contains a little more fat.
+The baby may stimulate several ejection reflexes during the feeding.
+Each time the milk is ejected it contains a little more fat.
 As noted in module 1, the milk that is present in the breast at the beginning of the feed ("foremilk") contains about 1.5 to 2% fat while the milk present at the end of the feed contains about 5-6% fat.
 Allowing the baby to feed without time limits enables him to get more of the higher fat "hindmilk", providing fat-soluble vitamins, calories to gain weight, and the ability to wait 2-3 hours from the start of one feeding to the start of the next.